 Boiled chicken is good for athletics, gym-goers, and others who are physically involved in any exercise.
 The boiled chicken is ideal for adding to heating in soups, adding to salads and enjoying over the grains.
 The cooking process is easy, and you simply place the chicken in a saucepan plus cover it using 2 to 3 inches of cold water.
 Make sure you cover and bring the water to a boil over high heat.
 After the water has started to boil, adjust the heat to medium-high and cook it until no longer pink inside for about 10 minutes.
 But remember if your chicken has larger pieces, you need it more time.

 Do you find boneless chicken breast boring?
+Try out baked chicken recipes.
 You should reconsider that as the moment you start dabbling in baking skinless and boneless chicken breasts, you are going to realize what a good meal is within your reach when you have access to an oven.
 Skinless and boneless chicken breasts are inherently lean, plus they are finicky to cook and dry out very easily.
 When you are using the oven to bake, it is essentially cooking in an enclosed space that provides you with a consistent heat level.
 Well, it’s great, but can lead to overcooking the exterior part of the chicken while leaving the inside part raw.
 You can, however, go around that by maximizing the power of the oven without drying out your chicken.

 You can preheat the oven to 400 degrees.
 Make sure you grease your dish using olive oil, canola oil or butter.
 This prevents your chicken from sticking to the bottom of the pan during cooking.
 Ensure you pat the chicken breasts dry using a paper towel and then season them the way you like it.
 Grease one side of a sheet lightly and place it over the chicken, greased-side down, tucking in the edges.
 Doing that helps to keep your chicken moist.
 The next step is to transfer the pan to the middle rack of the oven and bake it until the chicken is thoroughly cooked and no longer pink inside, around 30 to 40 minutes.